-MEDICAL TECHNOLOGY AND NEW FRONTIERS OF FAMILY LAW
+MEDICAL TECHNOLOGY AND NEW FRONTIERS OF FAMILY LAW The Hon.

-The Hon.
 Justice M.D.
-Kirby, CMG\

-Australia

-IN THE REAR AND LIMPING

-In Mount Isa Mines Limited v Pusey Windeyer, J of the High Court of Australia wrote of "{1]aw, marching with medicine but in the rear and limping a little ...".
-This remark, addressed to the stumbling approach of the law to the provision of damages for nervous shock occasioned by negligence may be too kind when applied to the response of family law to the remarkable advances of knowledge and technology affecting human sexuality and conception.
+Kirby, CMG\ IN THE REAR AND LIMPING In Mount Isa Mines Limited v Pusev Windeyer, J of the High Court of Australia wrote of "[1]aw, marching with medicine but in the rear and limping a little ...", This remark, addressed to the stumbling approach of the law to the provision of damages for nervous shock occasioned by negligence may be too kind when applied to the response of family law to the remarkable advances of knowledge and technology affecting human sexuality and conception.
 Nowadays, there is a growing sense of urgency and impatience about the response of the law to medical developments.
-One writer, trained both in law and medicine observed from an informed stand point:

-"Those doctors who have studied law have always been uneasy at the extent to which Anglo-Saxon law departs from reality in dealing with biological issues.
+One writer, trained both in law and medicine observed from an informed stand point: 2.2.
+2.1.2 "Those doctors who have studied law have always been uneasy at the extent to which Anglo-Saxon law departs from reality in dealing with biological issues.
 The nervous shock cases which continue to be based on medical principles discarded during the 19th century provide a notorious example.
-The irreconciliable differences between the legal concept of criminal responsibility and the actual behaviour of offenders who suffer from mental disorder, the bizarre principles by which conviction and punishment are meted out to those accused of what is considered to be irregular sexual behaviour, are fully appreciated only by those doctors who choose to appear as expert witnesses, or who come into contact with the accused persons."3

-To these cases for anxiety and impatience must now be added the impact of the developments concerning human sexuality, procreation and conception as affecting family law.
-The family is declared by numerous international human rights statements to be the natural unit for the organisation of human society. $^4$ Although in many countries changes have occurred in conceptions of marriage and the family - many of them consequent upon advances in the status of women, the sexual revolution, developments in contraception and other economic and social changes - the forces which promote the living together of men and women remain basically the same.
-They include the achievement of sexual satisfaction, the procreation of children and congenial companionship.
+The irreconciliable differences between the legal concept of criminal responsibility and the actual behaviour of offenders who suffer from mental disorder, the bizarre principles by which conviction and punishment are meted out to those accused of what is considered to be irregular sexual behaviour, are fully appreciated only by those doctors who choose to appear as expert witnesses, or who come into contact with the accused persons." and the second ł, To these cases for anxiety and impatience must now be added the impact of the developments concerning human sexuality, procreation and conception as affecting family law.
+The family is declared by numerous international human rights statements to be the natural unit for the organisation of human society.4 Although in many countries changes have occurred in conceptions of marriage and the family - many of them consequent upon advances in the status of women, the sexual revolution, developments in contraception and other economic and social changes - the forces which promote the living together of men and women remain basically the same.
+They include the achievement or sexual satisfaction, the procreation of children and congenial companionship.
 The law has changed in many jurisdictions to reflect changes which have occurred in attitudes to marriage, the family and the children of such relationships.
-For example, there have been important changes in the family law of many Commonwealth countries, responding originally to a report of the English Low Commission which proposed the replacement of matrimonial fault as a ground for dissolution of marriage by the consensual principle addressed to the irreconciliable breakdown of the relationship.
-6 In some countries, however, and in many States of the United States of America it is still necessary to prove a matrimonial offence.
-Under that regime, adultery remains one of the principal grounds of divorce.
-Other typical changes in family law have been the adoption of new laws on illegitimate or ex nuptial ${\tt children}^7$ and, more recently, new laws on de facto relationships.8
+For example, there have been important changes in the family law of many Commonwealth countries, responding originally to a report of the English Law Commission which proposed the replacement of matrimonial fault as a ground for dissolution of marriage by the consensual principle addressed to the irreconciliable breakdown of the relationship.
+In some countries, however, and in many States of the United States of America it is still necessary to prove a matrimonial offence. . . . .